owlisnotacat1/OoT-Randomizer/README.md

 * Seeds rolled on ootrandomizer.com display their ID in the top left corner of the file select screen.
 * The `Other` tab of the generator has been rearranged for better grouping of settings, and the `One Major Item per Dungeon` setting has been moved there since it was causing frequent failures with `Randomize Main Rule Settings`.
 * Biggoron's text after turning in the Eyedrops has been changed to avoid potential confusion.
+* The cutscene that plays when Morpha is defeated has been shortened from around 30 seconds to around 5 seconds.

 ### 8.2